equinix/terraform-equinix-fabric/examples/metal-nimf-2-aws-connection/README.md

 # Metal to AWS Connection Example

-This example shows how to leverage the [Metal Connection Module](../../modules/metalconnection/README.md) to create a Fabric Connection from a Metal to AWS.
+This example shows how to leverage the [Metal Connection Module](../../modules/metalconnection/README.md) to create a Fabric Connection from Equinix Metal to AWS.

 It leverages the Equinix Terraform Provider and the Metal Connection Module to setup the connection based on the parameters you have provided to this example; or based on the pattern